Rural Tourism. From the magic of the Oscos to the Eo.

 Eo River (San Tirso de Abres).

-Vegadeo, in turn, is where pilgrims pass through on their way to Santiago along the coast.
-As in most western parts of Asturias, it also has spectacular waterfalls such as the Cioyo waterfall, together with very interesting routes, such as the Estraperlo and the Meredo Mallet routes.
-Some of its ethnographic gems include the trip hammer in Meredo.
-However, visitors should not leave the region of Oscos-Eo without taking a stroll through the beautiful village of Castropol or admiring the infinite landscape from the Gremio de Mareantes viewpoint, in the Figueras port.
-Another fun thing to do is to walk the Cioyo Waterfall path.
+Vegadeo, in turn, is where pilgrims pass through on their way to Santiago along the coast and, as in most western parts of Asturias, there are also some very interesting routes, such as the Estraperlo and the Meredo Mallet, one of the most ethnographic gems of the district.
+However, visitors should not leave the region of Oscos-Eo without taking a stroll through the beautiful village of Castropol or admiring its infinite landscape from the Gremio de Mareantes viewpoint, in the Figueras port.
+Another fun option is to walk along the Cioyo Waterfall path.